wenxwei/azureml-previews/previews/interactive-job/README.md

 ## Prerequisites
 - Complete the **Prerequisites** and **Getting started** in [this document](https://github.com/Azure/AML-Kubernetes)
 - When you deploy AzureML extension to your Azure Arc enabled Kubernetes cluster (`az k8s-extension create`), make sure you append the configurations to turn on interactive job.
-    - If you are running on AKS, append `amloperator.enableInteractiveProxy=True amloperator.interactiveProxyPort=4443` in `--configuration-settings`
+    - If you are running on AKS, append `amloperator.enableInteractiveProxy=True amloperator.interactiveProxyPort=4443` in `--configuration-settings` like below (if your cluster is already running, `az k8s-extension create` will update the settings):
+    ```
+    az k8s-extension create --cluster-type connectedClusters --cluster-name <myAzureArcK8s> --resource-group <myRG> --name trainingCompute --extension-type Microsoft.AzureML.Kubernetes --scope cluster --configuration-settings enableTraining=True amloperator.enableInteractiveProxy=True amloperator.interactiveProxyPort=4443
+    ```
     - If you are on Kubernetes onprem, you need to configure `amloperator.entryPointMachineForEndpoint` as one of the machines (IP or machine name) in Kubernetes cluster.

+**Note:** The 2 steps above are usually done by your admin.
 - (Optional) [an AzureML dataset is created](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-connect-data-ui) if your input data is downloaded in Azure blob.
 You can skip this step if you will download data after you log in to the interactive job.

 ## Get started